West Nile virus Facts

-Did you know West Nile virus is the most common mosquito-borne disease that affect residents in Los Angeles County?
+- West Nile virus is the most common mosquito-borne disease that affect residents in Los Angeles County

-The District surveillance staff routinely collects samples of mosquitoes from traps and have them tested for a mosquito-borne diseases.
+- Our agency uses routine traps to colect samples of mosquitoes.
+The mosquito samples are tested for a mosquito-borne diseases, such as West Nile virus.
 In addition, dead birds, which can carry West Nile virus, are submitted for testing.

 West Nile Virus Positive Mosquito Samples